 How to get there: Take the M4, followed by the A48 and the A477 (St Clears).
 You can park in the valley behind the beach.

 What else?
 The village of Manorbier is only a short walk away.
-There, you'll find the Beach Break Tearoom and The Castle Inn pub, as well as a few small shops.
-You can visit the medieval castle during the summer.
+There, you'll find The Castle Inn pub, which has vegetarian, vegan and gluten-free food plus a children’s menu.
+There are a few small shops too and you can visit the medieval castle during the summer.